AlexanderSavochkin/arm_skeleton/README.md

 License
 =======

-The following files are redistributed from ARM and are under the SAM Software Package License.
+The following files are redistributed from and copyright by Atmel Corporation, and are under the SAM Software Package License.

   - startup_sam3xa.c
   - flash.ld